Have you taken magnesium for your fibromyalgia?

 discussed in the Adrenal Health article, flakes or salts can be used as a foot

-through our feet, so using magnesium salts in a foot bath is a very effective
+We absorb well through our feet, so using magnesium salts in a foot bath is a very effective option.

-For Fibro-Girl’s favorite bath or foot bath recipe, click here and scroll down to Fibro-Girl's Happy Adrenal Bath Recipe.
+For Fibro-Girl’s favorite bath or foot bath recipe, click here and scroll down to my Happy Adrenal Bath Recipe.

 Also, because magnesium and malic acid work together, you can read more here about malic acid